 The health care law requires that all health plans sold in a marketplace cover essential health benefits, such as cancer screenings, treatment, and follow-up care.
 Each state’s marketplace puts the health plans into groups, or “tiers,” based on the level of coverage they offer and their cost to consumers.
 The highest tier is platinum, followed by gold, silver, and bronze.
 The platinum level is more costly up front, but tends to pay higher percentages of your medical costs and has lower deductibles.
 The bronze level costs less, but the out-of-pocket costs are higher in case of an illness.

-After you give your information, the marketplace will tell you if you qualify for financial help to buy a plan.
+After you give your information, the marketplace will tell you if you qualify for financial help in buying a plan.
 Individuals who make up to $45,960 per year and families of 4 with a combined income of up to $94,200 a year should qualify for help buying a health plan through the marketplace.
 The marketplace will also tell you if your child qualifies for Children’s Health Insurance Program or for Medicaid.
-See “State-sponsored children’s health insurance programs (CHIP)” and “What is Medicaid” in the section “Government-funded health plans” for more on this.
-The law gives states the choice to enroll more people in Medicaid coverage than ever before, but not all states have decided to do so.
+See “State-sponsored children’s health insurance programs (CHIP)” and “What is Medicaid?” in the section “Government-funded health plans” for more on this.
 For details on whether your child might qualify, visit www.healthcare.gov, or find your state marketplace by calling 1-800-318-2596.

 Enrolling in a marketplace plan

-Enrollment in the marketplaces for private, individual health plans began October 1, 2013.
-People who enrolled by Dec.
-24 had coverage as of January 1, 2014.
-The first marketplace open enrollment period ends March 31, 2014.
-Another open enrollment period will begin in November 2014, though people with a life-changing event such as job loss, divorce, moving out of their plan’s service area, or the birth of a child can enroll in a marketplace plan at times outside of the open enrollment period.
+If your child is eligible for a marketplace plan, there will be a open enrollment period beginning November 15, 2014 and ending February 15, 2015.
+This is a chance to enroll in a new plan or find a different one.
+People with a life-changing event such as job loss, insurance loss, divorce, moving out of their plan’s service area, or the birth of a child can have a special enrollment period even after open enrollment is over.
 You have up to 60 days after the event to enroll in a marketplace plan.
 There are a few ways to enroll:

 - Apply in person with the help of a trained counselor in your community.
 Find help in your area online at https://localhelp.healthcare.gov.

 - Complete a paper application and mail it in.
-You can download the paper application form and instructions from www.healthcare.gov.
+You can download the paper application form and instructions from www.healthcare.gov or www.CuidadoDeSalud.gov.

 Private individual plans that aren’t part of the marketplace

-People will not have to buy health insurance from the marketplace, but it will be the place to go if you’re looking for cost reductions and tax credits to help pay for insurance to cover you and your family.
-If you go to a private broker or some other non-marketplace source, you can’t qualify for financial assistance buying your plan.
+People don’t have to buy health insurance from the marketplace, but it’s the place to go if you’re looking for cost reductions and tax credits to help pay for insurance to cover you and your family.
+If you go to a private broker or some other non-marketplace source, you can’t qualify for financial help buying your plan.
 Be sure that the plan you buy meets the minimum essential coverage requirements, otherwise you could end up paying a penalty at tax time.